Updated: Nov 15, 2022

 There are many different perspectives of history, for example, Israelite scribes may have written from their perspective as surviving Israelites surrounded by conquering nations.
 This reveals a side of history generated from this one perspective.
 Two of the most controversial perspectives in historical, and theosophical debates is the character, or personality of Enki, as compared to the biblical Lord YHWH.
 Is the confusion regarding the relationship between the serpent in the garden of Eden, and Jehovah politically, and religiously motivated through the intentional perusal of monotheism?

 Firstly, scholars have suggested that old testament scribes may have altercated text to promote a concept that supports a monotheistic ideal.
-The serpent has long been considered the devil, deceiver, and tempter, an individual that acted in opposition to the God called Jehovah who kicked Adam, and Eve out of the garden for their disobedience to him, and supported the flooding of the earth.
+The serpent has long been considered the devil, deceiver, and tempter, an individual that acted in opposition to the God called Jehovah who kicked Adam, and Eve out of the garden for their disobedience.
 The biblical narrative of the “fall” of humanity, was to demonstrate that evil began through the fault of these two characters Adam and Eve opposing the command of Lord Enlil, Jehovah, and that their disobedience led to struggle for the descendants of all humanity for eternity.

 Sumerian texts along with archaeological evidence suggest that the Sumerian city of Eridu, founded by the deity Enki, God of water, and irrigation was the location of Eden.
 The Hebrew Genesis reluctantly revealed the first monotheistic human, as a God, whereas the Quran suggests Adam was the pre-monotheistic Sumerian god, “Idim,” who was called god EA, Enki.
 According to early Arabic root analysis, the names Adam and Idim are linguistically related.
 In the biblical narrative Eve begets Adam, “the man,” with the Lord.
 This makes Eve, the Sumerian Ninti, or Ninmah, the wife of Enki.